eberban/eberban/books/refgram/src/grammar/numbers.md

 While it is normally not allowed to use a digit higher than the base, it is allowed if only one digit is used since there is no ambiguity over its value.
-__teo__ is thus __F/15__, while __teo ti__ is not allowed in base ten.
+__teo__ is thus __B/11__, while __teo ti__ is not allowed in base ten.

-> The serie described in the table is infinite and can be expanded if the
+> The series described in the table is infinite and can be expanded if the
-> speaker wants to use larger bases, by iterating over the vowels in order and
+> speaker wants to use larger bases by iterating over the vowels in order and
 > skipping cases where the same vowel appears multiple times in a row (since
-> eberban considers multiple identical letters the same as a single one)
+> Eberban considers multiple identical letters the same as a single one)
 >
 > ti, ta, ..., tu\
 > tie, tia, ..., tua, tuo\